twolfson/real-estate-photo-minimap/README.md

   - Be careful: Restoring state for SVG can lead to XSS vulnerabilities
 - [ ] On final page (with share links), prompt for donations
 - [ ] Footer info to demo page (e.g. attribution, donation info)
+- [ ] Prompt user on BR/BA count to prepopulate fields

 ## Getting started
 To run our repo locally, run the following: